aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 AVD is also based on best practice from
-[Arista Design and Deployment Guides](https://www.arista.com/en/solutions/design-guides), meaning you get the full benefit of Arista’s experience in deploying large scale leaf spine fabrics.
+[Arista Design and Deployment Guides](https://www.arista.com/en/solutions/design-guides), meaning you get the full benefit of Arista's experience in deploying large scale leaf spine fabrics.
 AVD also fully integrates with Arista CloudVision, which adds a full change control workflow, continuous compliance check and network topology overview as well as real time streaming telemetry including flow-based data and more.